Star Trek spin-off reveals an “angry and guilty” Picard, says Patrick Stewart

 The now-retired Jean-Luc is haunted by the errors of his previous

-It’s been virtually twenty years since Patrick Stewart final performed Jean-Luc Picard in live-action, and it sounds as if time has not been form to the legendary Star Trek character.
+It’s been virtually 20 years since Patrick Stewart final performed Jean-Luc Picard in live-action, and it sounds as if time has not been form to the legendary Star Trek character.

 “Picard has walked away from it all, and is living on his chateau, growing grapes, living with the two wonderful people who care for him, and his dog, but he is discontented, angry, and guilty.”

-The occasions of his final display screen outing Nemesis, which noticed the loss of life of long-standing Star Trek character Knowledge (Brent Spiner), proceed to hang-out Picard within the new collection, as Stewart defined.
+The occasions of his final display outing Nemesis, which noticed the loss of life of long-standing Star Trek character Information (Brent Spiner), proceed to hang-out Picard within the new sequence, as Stewart defined.
 “He feels that he failed.
 Not only did he fail Starfleet and the Federation but he failed his great friend and colleague Data as well, that Data should have died when he [Picard] believes that it ought to have been him.”

-- Star Trek: Picard producer says season 2 planning continues to be in early levels
+- Star Trek: Picard producer says season 2 planning remains to be in early phases

 “The man never left me, because we overlapped so strongly in the things that we believed in and the way we saw leadership,” he mentioned.
 “I didn’t discover it remotely difficult.